tfsec/tfsec.github.io/_docs/google/gke/enable-master-networks.md

 ---
+title: google-gke-enable-master-networks
-title: Master authorized networks should be configured on GKE clusters
+description: Master authorized networks should be configured on GKE clusters
 shortcode: google-gke-enable-master-networks
 legacy:
 summary: Master authorized networks should be configured on GKE clusters